How to organize data in Nuclino

 Filters can also be added by typing + into the search bar.
 You can combine as many filters as you need.

-• To search all content (across all your workspaces): Type your query into the search bar and press Enter.
+• Type your question in the search bar with a ? at the end and press Enter.

 The most popular searches are listed in the Insights section of your team settings, helping you identify common questions and make relevant data more easily accessible.